What is a conservatorship? The legal arrangement at the center of Michael Oher's case.

 Having a conservatorship also plays a role in the person's finances.
 A conservator or co-conservators typically have authority over the finances and personal affairs of the person they're overseeing.

-Oher argued in his petition that the Tuohy family generated millions of dollars from a book deal and from the movie "The Blind Side," which starred Sandra Bullock and Tim McGraw, because both projects were based on his name and likeness.
-The Tuohys will continue to profit from his name if the conservatorship isn't ended, he argued in the legal document.
+Oher claims in his petition that the Tuohy family generated millions of dollars off the book "The Blind Side" by best-selling author Michael Lewis and its film adaptation starring Sandra Bullock and Tim McGraw, both of which carried Oher's name and likeness.
+Oher claims that he himself has received nothing off of the book or Oscar-nominated movie.
+The Tuohys will continue to profit from his name if the conservatorship isn't ended, he argues.

 Aside from Britney Spears, actor Amanda Bynes also recently successfully fought to end her conservatorship, giving her full control of her medical, financial and personal decisions.